GerHobbelt/linenoise/README.markdown

 ## Let's push this forward!

 Please fork it and add something interesting and send me a pull request.
 What's especially interesting are fixes, new key bindings, completion.

+Patches should be provided in the respect of Linenoise sensibility for small easy to understand code.

 Send feedbacks to antirez at gmail